dmakogon/clouddevelop2015/README.md

 We'll take a very simple relational model and walk through several refactorings as we develop a Document model.

+## Interesting stuff to know

+### How to set up database account

+ - account creation
+ - keys
+ - create database
+ - create collection

+### How to query

+ - Portal (if you have an Azure subscription)
+ - DocDBStudio (Windows-only)
+ - code (we'll show node, .net)

+### How to measure queries
+ - RU costs (in portal, in DocDBStudio, and in code)

+### Discussion points
+ - Collection per type?

 # The Relational Model

 For the workshop, we'll tackle a Task database.
 And to make it a bit more interesting,